mrRay/vvopensource/README.md

 Introduction
 ------------

-I write software for a living.
+I write software for a living at [Vidvox](www.vidvox.net).
 The more I write, the more I find myself using a couple basic classes, or putting together frameworks so I can re-use code.
 This project is an ever-growing collection of simple frameworks which I can link against to reuse code I already wrote and make my life easier; hopefully, it makes your life a bit easier too.

 All of these frameworks are contained in a single XCode project- as I write more frameworks, I link against code in other frameworks, so collecting everything together in a single project ensures that you can get everything necessary to compile all of these frameworks in one go- there are no external dependencies.
 All of the code is always being worked on, and you should never assume that anything is "finished"- I would recommend updating the trunk whenever you get a chance.
 Get in touch with me if you bump into an unfinished method or other oddity/problem- the code posted here is used in any number of other applications, and I'm always willing to fix or work on it.